cloudqubes/cloudqubes/_posts/2023-01-05-launch-multipass-vm-configured-with-ssh.md

 ---
 layout: post
-title:  "How to enable SSH authentication in Multipass VMs"
+title:  "How to launch Multipass VMs configured with SSH authentication"
 subtitle: >
-  Multipass is your friend for quickly spinning up VMs in Linux, Mac, or Windows.
-You can easily launch a VM configured with SSH kay-based authentication in Multipass"
+  Using cloud-init to configure SSH key-based authentication in Multipass VMs.
-date:   2022-12-28 11:00:00 +0530
+date:   2023-01-05 04:00:00 +0530
 categories: [recipe]
 tags: [linux]
 ---

- Just install and run `multipass launch --name my-vm` and you are done.
+Multipass is your friend for quickly spinning up virtual machines in Linux, Mac, or Windows.

-This VM has 1 CPU core, 1GB memory, and 5GB storage.
+Just install Multipass and run `multipass launch --name my-vm` to create a VM with the latest Ubuntu LTS release.

-Most importantly it does not have SSH enabled and you have to use `multipass shell` to access it and then configure SSH access.
+SSH authentication is disabled in this.
+You must access it with `multipass shell my-vm` and then configure SSH authentication.

 That's too much work.
-So, let's use cloud-init to launch a VM with SSH keys.
+So, let's use [cloud-init] to cofigure key-based authentication at the VM launch.

 ### Create the SSH keys

-Use `ssh-keygen` to create a new key pair.
+Create a new key pair in the host machine where [Multipass] is running .

 ```shell
 $ ssh-keygen -f .ssh/multipass_vm_key
 ```